algoyounes/laravel-idempotency/README.md

 ## Contributing

-Thank you for considering contributing to the Circuit Breaker package!
+Thank you for considering contributing to the Idempotency package!
 Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

 ## License

-The Circuit Breaker package is open-sourced software licensed under the [MIT license](LICENSE).
+The Idempotency package is open-sourced software licensed under the [MIT license](LICENSE).